Check out my Video

-With a selection, you see a marching ants border.
-If you saw pure black, for instance, you would not be able to see what you’re selecting.
+With a selection, you see a marching ants border with no fill.
+If you saw a pure black fill colour, for example, you would not be able to see what you’re selecting.

 You can open the workspace with or without an existing selection.

-Although you can create a selection from scratch in the workspace there are fewer tools for mask creation inside the workspace, compared to outside of the workspace.
+Although you can create a selection from scratch in the Select & Mask Workspace.
+There are fewer tools for mask creation inside the workspace, compared to outside of the workspace.

-What sets the workspace apart from any other selection tool in Photoshop is the ability to refine the edge of a selection.
+What sets the Select and Mask workspace apart from other selection tools in Photoshop is the ability to refine the edge of a selection.